Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems

+However, just reviewing the objective function $J^{\text{DA/MPC}}$ is not enough.
 To dive deeper into the total storage usage, a quantitative analysis of the number of cycles done by the $b$ is necessary.
-Figure \ref{fig:cs1_FECQloss} presents the full equivalent cycles $FEC$ over time $t$, showing that the \textit{CPBDeg} planners increase the \ac{ev} usage $FEC_{\textrm{EV}}$ at the expense of doing fewer cycles with the \ac{bess}.
-When analyzing the capacity fade $Q_{\textrm{loss}}$ against the full eq. cycles $FEC$, Fig. \ref{fig:cs1_FECQloss}, it is clear that the relative degradation per cycle ($\frac{\partial Q_{\textrm{loss}}}{\partial FEC}$) of the \textit{CPBDeg} is smaller in the winter than the used benchmarks.
-In summer, the \textit{BNoDeg} has the lowest degradation per cycle due to its high number of rejects.
-The use of the \ac{ev}s is the same for all planners, because the trajectory is mostly driven by user mobility.
-Finally, in both seasons, \textit{CEmpDeg} presents the highest $\frac{\partial Q_{\textrm{loss}}}{\partial FEC}$.
+Figure \ref{fig:cs1_FECQloss} presents the full equivalent cycles $FEC$ over time $t$, showing that the \textit{BNoDeg} controller has the most $FEC$, followed by \textit{CPBDeg} and with the empirical controller \textit{CEmpDeg} having the least throughput.
+When analyzing the capacity fade $Q_{\textrm{loss}}$ against the full eq. cycles $FEC$, Fig. \ref{fig:cs1_FECQloss}, it is clear that the relative degradation per cycle ($\frac{\partial Q_{\textrm{loss}}}{\partial FEC}$) of the \textit{CPBDeg} is the smallest of them all.
+Moreover, its empirical competitor (\textit{CEmpDeg}) has the highest degradation per cycle $\frac{\partial Q_{\textrm{loss}}}{\partial FEC}$, having the most inefficient degradation control.
 This appears to be a risky strategy due to a lack of consistency across seasons and objectives (minimizing degradation or minimizing grid costs).
 Lastly, even though the capacity fade is not significant in $T=1$ month, daily optimization can have a significant impact in the long term, as it was shown in \cite{Movahedi2024ExtraMechanism, Cao2020MultiscaleModels, Reniers2021}.
-As a final note, if the C-rate is increased ($\geq$1) and battery temperature $T$ is not constant, the degradation on a daily basis can be significantly higher.
+As a final note, if the C-rate is increased ($\geq$1) and battery temperature $T_{b,t}$ is not constant, the degradation on a daily basis can be significantly higher.